Knowledge Hub

 Examples of solicitor negligence

-As mentioned above, there are a multitude of reasons why you might instruct a solicitor to act for you throughout the lifetime of your business and that means examples of potential negligence span a wide range of scenarios.
-For illustration purposes, some of these examples might be:
+As mentioned above, there are many reasons why you might instruct a solicitor to act for you throughout the lifetime of your business and that means examples of potential negligence span a wide range of scenarios.
+Some examples might be:

-• There has been insufficient checks done in a legal transaction such that you have incomplete or incorrect information when deciding if or how to proceed;
+• There have been insufficient checks done in a legal transaction, resulting in you having incomplete or incorrect information when deciding if or how to proceed.

 • The solicitor has failed to advise you about all of your funding options.